Getting off the (mental health) spectrum: the power of neuroplasticity

 This article explores how:

 Dr Joseph Michaels, when visiting the facility where Hans Asperger was working with kids at the Heilpädagogik Station in Vienna in 1935 made this interesting comment about the battle they were facing with ‘normalising’ the children: “The criterion for classifying behaviour as normal or abnormal [orients around] the challenges created for the individual… normal and abnormal is theoretically unclear and practically of no great importance.”
 He noted that people fell across a normally distributed distribution curve – the bell curve of statistical fame.
 Abnormal then means several standard deviations away from the centre, it’s where people started having challenges “fitting in” or getting along.

-Just because they are outside one standard deviation though, is hardly a reason for name calling.
-Those with dyslexia, autism and ADHD (among other things) are not rightly thought of as disabled.
-They are differently abled.
+Just because they are outside one standard deviation though, is hardly a reason for name-calling.
+Those with dyslexia, autism and ADHD (among other things) are not rightly thought of as people with a disability.
+They are differently-abled.
 According to the American Institute for Learning, “Atypical neurological development is a normal human difference that is to be recognized and respected as any other human variation” and should not therefore be pathologized.
 Note: not everyone with autism agrees with this – one might remove access to vital services they need, to adapt.

 It is helpful to speak about individual’s capacity to cope – their level of resilience and what support might help them get through.
 At work it is about creating equal opportunity, equal access to options and creating choice.
 Access to services, better designed workplaces, assistance, coaching and support all help individuals get off that spectrum.

 My own journey with mental health